 Panoply: A splendid array.

 Larum: An alarm.

 This article was posted on Tuesday, June 4th, 2013 at 4:44 pm and is filed under Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.